-Rather than exposing users to DIY interface engineering, we need to give them transparency, seamlessness, elegance.
+Rather than exposing users to DIY interface engineering, we need to give them transparency, seamlessness, and elegance.
 Your users should walk up to it and synch!
-Your users should open it up and be greeted warmly before being transported to their destination.
+They should open it up and be greeted warmly before being transported to their destination.

 Why is universal configuration imperative?

 Also, there is the reality of user behavior.
 Here’s how non-technical users relate to configuration:

 1. “Stop it, I don’t want to Configure Anything!”